grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 		* you don't need him for the adultery motivation any more
 		* Chips is clearly more attached to Owen than Gregory.
 		* This leaves them without an engineer when Chips leaves, but I'm not sure they make much use of one for the rest of the book.
-	* [ ] Make sure Chips helps Shakes cut the pigeon hole for Herschel (while they are on the surface) before she leaves at Stilt City.
 * stilt city:
-	* [ ] when Chips leaves -- have Hemi call her by her real name
+	* [X] when Chips leaves -- have Hemi call her by her real name
-	* [ ] Fix Sturmey:
+	* [X] Fix Sir Trelew:
 		* needs a new name, maybe Zag something?
 		* less asian,
 		* different distinction for dialog
-		* Sturmey smokes big cigars or a pipe
+	* [X] Sir Trelew smokes big cigars or a pipe
-	* [ ] have Shakes pull his driving gloves on with his teeth (maybe when he's ramming)
+	* [X] have Shakes pull his driving gloves on with his teeth (maybe when he's ramming)
-	* [ ] Somewhere in here needs to be some kind of surprising reveal about the Grackle's chase
+	* [-] Somewhere in here needs to be some kind of surprising reveal about the Grackle's chase
 		* Like, maybe they have a conversation over ship-to-ship with the Prospect or something.
 		* Could be that you find out what the magnetic mines are actually _for_
 			* terrorists going after innocent lives, so they have to question their own work?
 			* or supplying freedom fighters, thus the particular aggression of the grackle?
 			* something else? more subtle??
-		* [ ] So this note could go in at this point maybe: Add a conversation about the morality of running weapons parts when they have the magnetic mines aboard
-			* Maybe with shakes over ship-to-ship, just to keep it interesting
-			* Maybe Shakes wonders if it's moral to run weapons
-			* But Percy points out that they might be supplying a rebel group fighting for their freedoms
-			* Though that rebel group might be the oppressors in 6 months
-			* There's no way to keep track of who is in power, or even if there actually CAN be someone in power
-			* So instead just do the job at hand, and hope it all comes out as a moral wash in the long run
-	* "It's the same sensation as sticking your hand into a shit-filled toilet bowl."
+		* dropping this idea since it would just confuse the final Owen motivation
 * spotted from above:
-	* [ ] After leaving stilt city they lose the Grackle.
+	* [-] After leaving stilt city they lose the Grackle.
 The assumption is floated that the Grackle gave up the chase because they know the Prospect no longer has cargo.
+(This would cut the chase back out through the narrow passage -- the best part of the book!)
-	* [ ] delete either the spotting, or the suspended in the water column and damaged sequence, or both
+	* [X] delete either the spotting, or the suspended in the water column and damaged sequence, or both
 		* Might be better at this point to move right to the garbage gyre
+		* this is in line for being cut after the director's cut
 * bicycle race:
+	* [ ] Somewhere in here, the Grackle shows up again -- to their disbelief; conversation about why should the grackle still be after them with no cargo? -- and chases them into the Garbage Gyre
+		* "It's the same sensation as sticking your hand into a shit-filled toilet bowl."
 	* [ ] Keep this?
 (I'm sort of inclined to, until a professional editor tells me to remove it)
+		* Or cut from post director's cut (see that section)
 	* [ ] Should it be moved to a different part of the book? (post-storm, pre-stilt city?)
-	* [ ] There is a reference to the bicycles chained up in the hold at word 4427
-	* [ ] Another reference: Chap 5, like 322 and 332
-	* [ ] Somewhere in here, the Grackle shows up again -- to their disbelief; why should the grackle still be after them with no cargo? -- and chases them into the Garbage Gyre
 * garbage gyre:
 	* [ ] Add a scene where the outside landscape is detected on sonar:
 		* huge sunken wrecked vehicles